 You have to take into account the change in temperature at altitude, especially if you come from the Costa del Sol.
 As a rule of thumb, for every 100 metres the air cools down by 1ºC.

 This means that even in the middle of summer it is a good idea to bring some warm clothes with you.

 El Torcal has strong northerly winds and dense fog for most of the year.
-It is therefore advisable to take warm clothing, a mackintosh or windbreaker.
+It is therefore advisable to take warm clothing and a mackintosh.

 And of course, you should always wear good shoes for walking on uneven and stony paths.

 You should always carry a bottle of water.

 It is advisable to come equipped with some sunscreen and a hat, as the sun’s rays are much stronger at high altitude.

 If you want to avoid the crowds: Don’t go at weekends.
 Get up early.
 If you arrive before 10 am, you will find parking and silence.